 Please contact the administrators with evidence of your change of name or address.
 Once confirmed they’ll instruct us to make payment in your new name or to your new address.

 If the estate has already received cash over the counter, or banked the compensation cheque, you don't need to take any further action.
 If the estate hasn’t received the payment, you’ll need to provide the Grant of Probate or Letters of Administration showing your appointment.
 We can then pay the compensation to the estate of the deceased.
 These should be either certified copies or original documents and they're required before we can make any compensation payment.

-You can present these documents to the administrators, who'll then contact us to enable us to make the compensation payment.
+Present these documents to us to enable us to make the compensation payment.